Jens Stage: Werder Bremen

 On 29 June 2022, newly promoted Bundesliga club Werder Bremen confirmed that they had signed Stage.
 The contract duration was undisclosed.
 Danish tabloid Ekstra Bladet reported the transfer fee paid to Copenhagen as DKK 45 (€6 million) while various bonuses could send the amount up towards DKK 60 million (€8 million).
 According to German newspaper Deichstube, the transfer fee was €4 million plus bonuses and Stage signed a four-year contract.

+On October 10, 2025, Stage played his 100th competitive match for Werder in a 1-0 home win over St. Pauli.

 International career

 Stage made his debut for the Denmark national team on 15 November 2021 in a World Cup qualifier against Scotland.

+Style of play

+A versatile player, Stage has been deployed as a full-back, attacking midfielder, central midfielder or forward in his career.